guillaume-leo/scheme-editor/README.md

 Attaching a shortcut to an expression is almost like creating a snippet.
-First you have to surround your expression by to specific comments :
+First you have to surround your expression by two specific comments :

 ;%k Mod-Alt-K at the top (Mod is for Ctrl/Cmd)